oskardudycz/event-driven.io/content/posts/2025-12-01--consumers_processors_in_emmett/index.en.md

 When processing messages, we already know that someone produced them.
 We're on the receiving end.
 Facts are already known; now we need to do something about them.

 When we process them, do we care about the source?
 Typically, we take the information it gathers and reason about it.
 For instance, when we received an event indicating that a room reservation was made, we may need to send an email with details to the consumer, update the reservations dashboard, and generate a pro forma invoice.
-We may have specific logic, whether it came from our internal reservation platform or Booking.com, but we know the source from the message payload.
+We may have specific logic, depending whether it came from our internal reservation platform or Booking.com, but we know the source from the message payload.

 That seems obvious, but it was an important realisation for me.
 When we're building a read model in MongoDB, we don't care if events come from PostgreSQL event store, EventStoreDB, RabbitMQ queue or Kafka topic.